 When recounting their stories of being scammed, all four victims expressed helplessness, anger and injustice.
 Kim Oanh confided: “The whole morning, I was hypnotized.
 My emotions were completely dependent on their every word and action.
 From rushing to transfer money when urged, worrying and fearing when hearing that I was about to have bad debt, to panicking because I lost millions due to a system error.

 What upset me the most was when I was almost at a breaking point, the call from the person claiming to be the department head was like a ray of hope to save me.
 He criticized the way the staff worked, and understood the difficult life of students.
-With the mentality of wanting to get my money back, I completely obeyed.
+With the mentality of wanting to get my money back, I completely listened to him.

-“As someone working in the media, I have read a lot of scams online but I don't know why I was still caught off guard at that time,” LD said.
+“As someone working in the media industry, I have read a lot of scams online, but I don't know why I was still caught off guard at that time,” LD said.

 With , Master of Psychology Duong Thi Thu Ha, Deputy Director of the Institute of Life Psychology, affirmed that this is a trick of creating a scenario to manipulate psychology.
 Most manipulators clearly understand the psychology and weaknesses of the manipulated person.
-In this case, the purpose of the calls mainly targets people's basic fears: fear of losing money, fear of the law, fear of being famous, fear of debt, fear of losing honor...
+In this case, the purpose of the calls mainly hits the basic fear of people: fear of losing money, fear of the law, fear of being famous, fear of debt, fear of losing honor...

 According to Ms. Duong Thi Thu Ha, when encountering suspicious cases like the above, to handle them effectively and safely, the person being scammed needs to calm down, breathe, change their body state to regain their composure, and not let themselves be swept away by threats.
 After getting out of the state of panic, you can go online to read more information.
 There are currently too many cases of manipulation and huge losses; think about the news online and be suspicious; share and ask more relatives and friends to help solve this problem, absolutely do not hide it and do it alone.